CreaLink-SEPM/crealink/server/documents/post-api-document.md

 - `200 OK`: The post was successfully deleted.
 - `404 Not Found`: The post was not found
 - `403 Forbidden`: User is not authorized to delete the post
-- `500 Internal Server Error`: Unexpected server-side issues during delete.
+- `500 Internal Server Error`: Unexpected server-side issues during delete  .
 ## Get Liked Users for a Post

 Endpoint: `http:/localhost:[port]/api/feed/like/{postId}`